-- Shipyards worldwide are facing severe financial difficulties, which has led to a sharp reduction in shipbuilding capacity. - As expected, the increase in freight rates experienced throughout 2019 has led to a sharp increase in secondhand vessel values, albeit from very low levels, with younger tonnage now trading at a slight premium to newbuilding parity. - Uncertainty regarding technological innovation to achieve the ambitious IMO targets for reduction in CO2 emissions, is however limiting newbuilding orders. - Lower interest in the sector from financial investors (Private Equity), and limited capacity for further investments by industrial players, which have already renewed their fleets and currently have stretched balance sheets, is contributing to a drop in new construction contracts, which reached a ten-year low of 15 MRs and LR1s in 2016.
+- Shipyards worldwide are facing severe financial difficulties, which has led to a sharp reduction in shipbuilding capacity. - Due to the correction in freight rates since May 2020 second-hand values of even young eco-vessels are again trading at a discount to newbuilding parity. - Furthermore, uncertainty regarding technological innovation to achieve the ambitious IMO targets for reduction in CO2 emissions, is however newbuilding orders. - Lower interest in the sector from financial investors (Private Equity), and limited capacity for further investments by industrial players, which have already renewed their fleets and currently have stretched balance sheets, is contributing to a drop in new construction contracts, which reached a ten-year low of 15 MRs and LR1s in 2016.
 Average annual orders of MRs and LR1 since the beginning of 2016, is the lowest of any 4-year period since 2007.
-73 MRs and LR1s have been ordered in 2019 and only 21 so far in 2020.
+80 MRs and LR1s have been ordered in 2019 and only 33 so far in 2020.